 4. Select Practice

-Once you view you can select your class subject, notice your current proficiency levels by reviewing the color-coded labels at the end of the topic titles.
+Once select your class subject, you can see current proficiency levels by reviewing the color-coded labels at the end of the topic titles.
 Click on the topic that you’d like to do additional practice in.
-In this case, it makes sense for Harry Potter to practice “1.4 Selecting a Research Method” in order to improve his grade and boost his proficiency level.
+In the example below, it makes sense for Harry Potter to practice “1.4 Selecting a Research Method” in order to improve his understanding.

 Once you select the topic, if your teacher has enabled independent practice, you can begin practicing.
-You can return for another try on previously unanswered questions or attempt new questions to improve your understanding.
+You can return for another try on previously unanswered questions or attempt new questions.

 Did this answer your question?